 From that initial design, until now (over 80 years later) Ashford looms have been uniquely designed to be beautiful, reliable, and easy to assemble.
 Using native New Zealand Silver Beech hardwood, sourced from sustainably-managed forests, Ashford wheels and looms are crafted for quality and simplicity.

 More About Our Artist: Rachel Snack

-Rachel graduated from The School of The Art Institute of Chicago with her BFA in Fiber & Material Studies, and went on to earn a Master of Science in Textile Design at Philadelphia University.
+Rachel graduated from School of the Art Institute of Chicago with her BFA in Fiber & Material Studies, and went on to earn a Master of Science in Textile Design at Philadelphia University.
 Her passion for preserving hand-making craft tradition became her mission leading Rachel to found Weaver House, a textile studio dedicated to bringing hand-making consciousness and traditional techniques into the modern home through accessible weaving education.

-Rachel’s weaving expertise has taken her all over the world: working as an artist-in-residence in Ireland and Peru, exhibiting her work and teaching courses and workshops on weaving, fiber dyeing and textile conservation.
-Most recently, Rachel was published in the book Weaving – Contemporary Makers on the Loom by Ludion, which launched at the Tate Modern this past October.
+Rachel's weaving expertise has taken her all over the world: working as an artist-in-residence in Ireland and Peru, exhibiting her work and teaching courses and workshops on weaving, fiber dyeing and textile conservation.
+Most recently, Rachel was published in the book Weaving – Contemporary Makers on the Loom by Katie Treggiden, which launched at the Tate Modern this past October.

 Rachel's skill goes far beyond technique; she helps others see textiles as an embodiment of touch, creation and interpersonal connection, elevating cloth itself as a vital thread woven throughout our human experience.

 Examples of rigid heddle weaving work by Rachel from her studio practice.